quananhle/Quananhle/README.md

 ---
 ### :volcano: Funny Joke

+> There are 10 types of people in the world.
+Those who understand binary and those who have regular sex.

 > "Have you heard about the object-oriented way to become wealthy?"
 >> "No..."
 >>> "Inheritance!"